Pulmonary Thromboembolism (Blood Clots in the Lungs) in Dogs

 What kinds of monitoring and follow-up will my dog need?

-Controlled activity or physical therapy may improve general blood flow and prevent development of future blood clots.
+Controlled activity or physical therapy may improve general blood flow and prevent the development of future blood clots.

 What is the outlook for my dog?